 This Quarterly Report on Form 10-Q (the "Quarterly Report") contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, as amended.
 All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
 Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
 When used in this Quarterly Report, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would," "strategy," "outlook," the negative of these words or other similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-These forward-looking statements include, but are not limited to statements regarding our expectations and plans relating to our first mission to the Moon, including the expected timing thereof and our progress and preparation thereof; our expectations with respect to, among other things, demand for our product portfolio, our submission of bids for contracts; our expectations regarding protests of government contracts awarded to us; our operations, our financial performance and our industry; our business plan, and plans to drive long term sustainable shareholder value; and our expectations on revenue and cash generation.
+These forward-looking statements include, but are not limited to statements regarding our expectations and plans relating to our first mission to the Moon, including the expected timing thereof and our progress and preparation thereof; our expectations with respect to, among other things, demand for our product portfolio, our submission of bids for contracts; our expectations projections or expectations on revenue and cash generation.
 These forward-looking statements reflect our predictions, projections or expectations based upon currently available information and data.
-Our actual results, performance or achievements may differ materially from those expressed or implied by the forward-looking statements, and you are cautioned not to place undue reliance on these forward-looking statements.
-The following important factors and uncertainties, among others, could cause actual outcomes or results to differ materially from those indicated by the forward-looking statements in this Quarterly
+Our actual results, performance on these forward-looking statements.
+The following important factors and uncertainties, among others, could cause actual outcomes or results to differ materially from those indicated by the forward-looking statements in this Quarterly Report.

-- our reliance upon the efforts of our Board of Directors (the "Board") and key personnel to be successful; - our limited operating history; - our failure to manage our growth effectively; - · competition from existing or new companies; - unsatisfactory safety performance of our spaceflight systems or security incidents at our facilities; - failure of the market for commercial spaceflight to achieve the growth potential we expect; - any delayed launches, launch failures, failure of our satellites or lunar landers to reach their planned orbital locations, significant increases in the costs related to launches of satellites and lunar landers, and insufficient capacity available from satellite and lunar lander launch providers; - our customer concentration; - our reliance on a single launch service provider; - risks associated with commercial spaceflight, including any accident on launch or during the journey into space; - risks associated with the handling, production and disposition of potentially explosive and ignitable energetic materials and other dangerous chemicals in our operations; - our reliance on a limited number of suppliers for certain materials and supplied components; - failure of our products to operate in the expected manner or defects in our sub-systems; - counterparty risks on contracts entered into with our customers and failure of our prime contractors to maintain their relationships with their counterparties and fulfill their contractual obligations; - failure to comply with various laws and regulations relating to various aspects of our business and any changes in the funding levels of various governmental entities with which we do business; - our failure to protect the confidentiality of our trade secrets and unpatented know how; - our failure to comply with the terms of third-party open source software our systems utilize; - our ability to maintain an effective system of internal control over financial reporting, and to address and remediate existing material weaknesses in our internal control over financial reporting; - the U.S. government's budget deficit and the national debt, as well as any inability of the U.S. government to complete its budget process for any government fiscal year, and our dependence on U.S. government contracts;
+- our reliance upon the efforts of our Board of Directors (the "Board") and key personnel to be successful; - our limited operating history; - our failure to manage our growth effectively; - competition from existing or new companies; - unsatisfactory safety performance of our spaceflight systems or security incidents at our facilities; - failure of the market for commercial spaceflight to achieve the growth potential we expect; - any delayed launches, launch failures, failure of our satellites or lunar landers to reach their planned orbital locations, significant increases in the costs related to launches of satellites and lunar landers, and insufficient capacity available from satellite and lunar lander launch providers; - our customer concentration; - our reliance on a single launch service provider; - risks associated with commercial spaceflight, including any accident on launch or during the journey into space; - risks associated with the handling, production and disposition of potentially explosive and ignitable energetic materials and other dangerous chemicals in our operations; - our reliance on a limited number of suppliers for certain materials and supplied components; - failure of our products to operate in the expected manner or defects in our sub-systems; - counterparty risks on contracts entered into with our customers and failure of our prime contractors to maintain their relationships with their counterparties and fulfill their contractual obligations; - failure to comply with various laws and regulations relating to various aspects of our business and any changes in the funding levels of various governmental entities with which we do business; - our failure to protect the confidentiality of our trade secrets and unpatented know how; - our failure to comply with the terms of third-party open source software our systems utilize; - our ability to maintain an effective system of internal control over financial reporting, and to address and remediate existing material weaknesses in our internal control over financial reporting; - the U.S. government's budget deficit and the national debt, as well as any inability of the U.S. government to complete its budget process for any government fiscal year, and our dependence on U.S. government contracts;